Chapter 11:

 “Only if you let me go after!”

 “We’ll do our best, but mass murder isn’t exactly an easy thing to get out of.
-If you want even the slightest chance to get out without a scratch, you need to surrender.
+If you want even the slightest chance to live a normal life, you need to surrender.
 Now!”

 Hiro ran out of things to say.